solace-iot-team/solace-apim-reference-designs/articles/1_considerations.md

 <p align="center"><i>Figure 1 - Async API Management</i></p>

+### API Management Infrastructure Services

+TODO: should this be a separate picture - with all the services identified above?

 ### Unified API Management

 - TODO: Sync GW must be able to convert a RESTful request to using a request-reply API for the API Event Service ==> keep the EDA structure clean

+WSO2 EDA presentation:
+- TODO: table of key differences
+- TODO: table of what can be re-used
+  - OAuth2: scopes ==> topics permissions ==> say that above, not all about ACLs

 <p align="center"><img src="./images/apim.1_considerations.unified.png" height="800"/></p>
 <p align="center"><i>Figure 2 - Unified Sync & Async API Management</i></p>